Threading in C#

 Barriers 1 and 4 prevent this example from writing “0”.
 Barriers 2 and 3 provide a freshness guarantee: they ensure that if B ran after A, reading _complete would evaluate to true.

-A full fence takes a few tens of nanoseconds.
+A full fence takes around ten nanoseconds on a 2010-era desktop.

 The following implicitly generate full fences: